Orangera1n/macvdmtool/README.md

-  reboot serial - reboot the target and enter serial mode dfu - put the target into DFU mode nop - do nothing
+  reboot serial - reboot the target and enter serial mode dfu - put the target into DFU mode nop - do nothing kis - Enable KIS for JTAG, only possible on CPFM 00 devices usbdfu - disable KIS and switch to USB
 ```

 Use `/dev/cu.debug_console` on the local machine as your serial device.
 To use it with m1n1, `export M1N1DEVICE=/dev/cu.debug-console`.